 You should always follow the traffic rules (including obeying the special cycle traffic lights), be careful crossing tram tracks (do so at an angle) and watch out for trams, pedestrians and other cyclists.
-Don't listen to personal music players while cycling - you need to hear what's around you.
+Don't listen to headphones whilst cycling - you need to hear what's around you.
 Stick to the designated cycle lanes - do not ride on pavements, squares or pedestrianised ways.

 There are different types of designated cycle lanes (fietspad) - these can be marked on the road itself; or cycle lanes can be physically separated from both the road and pavement.
 Cycle lanes are usually one-way though a dashed line in the middle indicates travel allowed in both directions.

 Use hand signals for turning left/right when there are other road users around you.
 Unless otherwise signed, priority is given to traffic coming from your right.
-And don't forget you officially need a front and back light when it is dark.
+And don't forget you officially need a front and back light when it is dark or in poor visibility.